 Every business owner launches their business with the hope that it will be successful.
 Many entrepreneurs imagine passing their company down to a deserving family member or friend after years of success.

 If you’ve faced solvency issues, you may think that’s no longer possible.
 But you may be able to save your business, or, failing that, begin again with a clean slate.
-At Michael H. Schwartz, P.C., we have years of experience helping businesses and individuals navigate the choppy waters of bankruptcy.
+At Michael H. Schwartz, P.C., our White Plains NY bankruptcy attorneys have years of experience helping businesses and individuals navigate the choppy waters of bankruptcy and business debt.

 Regardless of your personal and professional circumstances, you can trust that Michael H. Schwartz has seen it before.
 With four decades of practice behind him, Mr. Schwartz will put the weight of his years of experience behind you.
 His sole aim will be your success and financial health, whatever that means in your circumstances.

-Begin your fresh start with a free consultation with Michael H. Schwartz, P.C.
+Begin your fresh start with a free consultation about the bankruptcy process in White Plains NY with Michael H. Schwartz, P.C.
 Call us today or contact us online.

 “Michael was able to get ALL my debts discharged in a matter of months!
 He is meticulous, straightforward and extremely knowledgeable.
 Don't waste your time and money going anywhere else!”– Anonymous